Sebix12/WingBird/README.md

 This will compile and then host your server files by either using `python3` and `http.server` or by using `PHP`'s built in development server.

 # Get started
-Before we get started building web applications with this GearBird, here is a quick explanation of what is going on inside the provided example file `index.bat`
+Before we get started building web applications with this WingBird, here is a quick explanation of what is going on inside the provided example file `index.bat`

 Here is how the file looks like in the beginning:
 ```bat